 SUBJECT ENJOYMENT ABILITIES & SKILLS THE FUTURE

 Art and Design

 Business GCSE

 Enterprise - BTEC (Business)

 Computer Science

 Design and Technology

 Drama

 Food Preparation and Nutrition

 Geography

 History

 MFL - French (as a 2nd MFL)

 MFL - German (as a 2nd MFL)

+MFL - Mandarin (as a 2nd MFL)

 MFL - Spanish (as a 2nd MFL)

 Music

 Physical Education GCSE

 Photography

-Public Services BTEC

 Religious Education (Full Course)

 Travel & Tourism BTEC

 - 7. Anything else you feel will help you make the right decision. - 8.
-When you are ready, please complete the options choice form and make sure it is submitted by Monday 10th February.
+When you are ready, please complete the options choice form and make sure it is submitted by Wednesday 9th February